THE PRECOLONIAL FILIPINOS

-The chiefs whom Don Santiago de Vera pertained were the Tagalog princes, nobles, and the freemen of Manila, Tondo, Candaba, Bulacan, Pandacan, Navotas, Taguig, and Quiapo.
+The chiefs whom Don Santiago de Vera pertained were the Tagalog princes of Manila, Tondo, Candaba, Bulacan, Pandacan, Navotas, Taguig, and Quiapo.
 And these native princes had recruited more nobles as far as Bataan, Batangas, Cavite, Laguna, and other Tagalog nations along the banks of the Pasig River and nearby areas.

 THE SOUTHERN ALLIES

-The Tagalog nobles’ resolve had spread across seas, for the royal houses of Brunei, Sulu, and Maguindanao had joined their cause to crush the Spanish conquerors.
+The Tagalog nobles’ resolve spread across seas, for the royal houses of Brunei, Sulu, and Maguindanao joined their cause to crush the Spanish conquerors.